maxgillham/ReinforcementLearning-AlgoTrading/README.md

 pip install -r requirements-cpu.txt
 ```
-The equivalent requirements for gpu support are inside `requirements-gpu.txt` but this isn't necessary until TensorFlow is introduced (deep Q - learning? wink wink nudge nudge).
+The equivalent requirements for gpu support are inside `requirements-gpu.txt` but this isn't necessary until TensorFlow is introduced.
 ## Training
 Once the enviorment is configured, run `main.py`.
 This will train the Q learning agent and plot some results.
 An overview of the code architechure is found below.
 * `main.py`